Dedimoe/oracle-plsql-insert-all/README.md

 Parameters or Arguments

-mytable
+mytable:

 The table to insert the records into.

-column1, column2, column_n
+column1, column2, column_n:

 The columns in the table to insert values.

-expr1, expr2, ... expr_n
+expr1, expr2, ... expr_n:

 The values to assign to the columns in the table.

 Example - Insert into One Table